Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Network Blocking

 By overwhelming a phone with connection requests or jamming certain frequencies, a Stingray can effectively block a phone from accessing the real network.
 This is sometimes used in tactical situations to prevent a suspect from receiving a trigger signal or to force a phone to drop a call.
+Advanced models can selectively target specific devices while allowing others to connect normally, creating precision denial capabilities for law enforcement operations.

 Prison Applications

 IMSI catchers deployed in prison settings serve to block unauthorized inmate cellphones by continuously grabbing and holding any mobile that shows up, thereby denying service on legitimate networks.
 The Scottish Prison Service uses IMSI catchers to block 2G and 3G signals as part of preventing inmate phone use.
+These systems often operate 24/7 and can be configured to allow authorized staff devices to connect through special access lists, maintaining security while permitting essential communications.

 Collateral Effects

 If not carefully calibrated, a simulator's reach can extend for kilometers, pulling in phones well outside the intended focus.
 For example, a 5 km range IMSI catcher used at a prison could also affect a large part of the surrounding town's mobile devices.
+This has raised significant civil liberties concerns, as innocent civilians may experience service disruptions, dropped emergency calls, or delayed text messages without any notification that their communications are being intercepted.

 Key Stingray Models: Harris Corporation